brundinm/brundinm/README.md

 - Style sheet languages
   - CSS (Cascading Style Sheets)

-The code in the repositories below is from different digital projects I worked on at MacEwan University.
+The code in the repositories below is from different digital projects that I have workedon at MacEwan University.